DHTMLX/docs-suite/docs/combobox/customization.md

     </tbody>
 </table>

-and should return *true/false* to specify whether an item should be displayed in the filtered list of options.
+The function must return `true` or `false` to specify whether Combobox displays the item in the filtered list of options.

 ~~~js
 function fuzzySearch(item, target) {